tantaman/tantaman.github.io/_drafts/2022-01-26-protocol-for-integrations.markdown

 Now a service that receives this can actually do something!
 It can plot something meaningful on a map or chart.
 It can show a visual, it can compare the length to lengths of other objects in the system.
 All by simply adding a little type information.

-This extends to other things like "email."
+The usefulness of semantic types extends to other things like "email."
 When a system receives a string that it _knows_ is an email address, it can do things with it.
 It can check block lists, check dkim keys, pull the domain and check registrant information.
 All very important things for an abuse protection system to do.
+For a UI, it would know to render it in a `mailto:` link or render a contact form.

 You could argue that the system receiving a string can pattern match against it to try to understand _what_ it is.
 That doesn't work so well with things that overlap -- such as user ids, phone numbers and time stamps.
 They're all overlapping sets of ints.